elambu91/mac-initial-setup/README.md

 ## What happens during installation

-1. The script will show progress for each step
+1. The script will show progress for each step with clear status messages
 2. For optional software, you'll be prompted with `[Y/n]` - just press Enter for Yes, or 'n' for No
 3. Some installations may show their own prompts (like Xcode Command Line Tools)
+4. Finder and Dock will restart automatically to apply new settings
-4. Chrome will be quit automatically if DevTools configuration is selected
+5. Chrome will be quit automatically if DevTools configuration is selected
+6. At the end, you'll be prompted to immediately apply keyboard shortcuts (requires password)

 ## Post-installation

 After the script completes:

-1. **Keyboard shortcuts**: May require logout/login to take effect, or run `sudo killall cfprefsd`
+1. **Keyboard shortcuts**: Applied immediately if you chose the sudo option, otherwise require logout/login
-2. **Dock changes**: Take effect immediately
+2. **Dock and Finder changes**: Take effect immediately (script restarts these services)
+3. **Window management**: Takes effect immediately for new windows
-3. **Chrome settings**: Take effect next time Chrome starts
+4. **Chrome settings**: Take effect next time Chrome starts
-4. **Python/Node environments**: May need terminal restart to use new PATH
+5. **Python/Node environments**: May need terminal restart to use new PATH
+6. **Git configuration**: Ready to use immediately with all aliases

 ## Troubleshooting